More Minds-on Activities for Teaching Biology

 DNA (new 10/2011)

-This discussion/worksheet activity can be used to introduce your students to DNA structure and replication or to review these topics.
+This analysis and discussion activity can be used to introduce your students to DNA structure and replication or to review these topics.
 The first version of the Student Handout provides a review for students who are familiar with DNA structure and replication.
 The second version of the Student Handout includes explanatory material and can be used to introduce students to the double helix structure of DNA and the process of replication.
 You may want to use this discussion activity together with the extraction of DNA from green split peas using the instructions available at http://learn.genetics.utah.edu/content/labs/extraction/howto/ (see Teacher Notes available at http://serendip.brynmawr.edu/sci_edu/waldron/#dna for additional advice on procedures for the extraction).

 From Gene to Polypeptide -- The Roles of the Base-Pairing Rules and the Genetic Code (new 10/2011)